An Environmental and Economic Imperative Skip to content

 Strategies for Reducing Surgical Waste

-1. Sustainable Procurement: By prioritising suppliers who offer sustainably produced, durable, and recyclable products, the NHS can reduce the environmental impact of its surgical procedures.
+• Sustainable Procurement: By selecting suppliers who offer eco-friendly, durable, and recyclable products, the NHS can significantly reduce its environmental impact.
+See guidelines on sustainable procurement from The Procurement Partnership Ltd.

-5. Training and Education: Raising awareness among healthcare professionals about the environmental and economic impact of surgical waste can encourage more sustainable practices.
+• Training and Education: Educating healthcare professionals about the environmental and economic effects of surgical waste will encourage more sustainable practices.
+The Health and Care Professions Council provides resources for training and development in healthcare sustainability.

 Leave a comment